binarybucks/homA/components/energy/README.md

 # HomA - Energy
-This component shows the current energy and active power read by an IR connector (e.g. IR-Kopf by [volkszaehler.org](http://wiki.volkszaehler.org/)) in the framework's interfaces.
+This component shows the current power and total energy read by an IR connector (e.g. IR-Kopf by [volkszaehler.org](http://wiki.volkszaehler.org/)) in the framework's interfaces.

 ### Installation